 You may be surprised at how simple it is to prepare anchovies, sprats, sardines or other small fish to create homemade tapas.
 In Spain, the most popular variety is Boquerones, (also known as “white anchovies” or Engraulis Encrasicolus).While this variety can be found vacuum-packaged at specialty shops, turning your local small fresh fish into tapas in the messy and traditional manner will always result in a more delicious and sustainable dish.

 First you’ll have to find some fresh local anchovies, sardines, sprats, herrings or other suitable small fish.
-Enjoying these little fish more often is both more sustainable and healthful for your table.
-The smaller non-carnivorous fish are lower on the food chain and as a result have accumulated less toxins in their bodies than bigger fish like Tuna and Salmon.
+Learning how to prepare and savor the small fish will bring both health and sustainability to our table.
+Remember, the smaller non-carnivorous fish are lower on the food chain and thus have accumulated less toxins in their bodies ( from eating smaller fish) than the predatory Tuna or Salmon.

-To prepare any small fish for tapas you simply start by making a swift slit along the underside of the belly, discarding the innards, and then removing the backbone by running your knife under it and lifting it out from the tail-end upwards.
+In order to prepare any small fish for tapas simply start by making a swift slit along the underside of the belly, discarding the innards, and then removing the backbone by running your knife under it and lifting it out from the tail-end upwards.

 Next, rinse off the de-boned fish in the sink and leave them overnight in a shallow bowl in your refrigerator submerged in white wine vinegar.
 This will clean and bleach the flesh and soften any remaining bones you may have missed.
 Changing the vinegar during the night is helpful but not necessary.